LiamSkirrow/gtkconstraint/README.md

 - false paths, multi-cycle paths etc

-### TODO/Features
+### TODO
 - Convert the notes in this README into GitHub issues
-- should the Verilog supplied be syntactically correct?
-Could include verilator to compile the code and check for syntax?
-Alternatively, just don't worry about syntax checking and tell the user that there is the expectation for the Verilog to be clean.
+- Use Verilator to compile the code and ensure it's syntax clean.
+Then generate an xml dump of the design, to be parsed to generate the internal data structures to represent the design.
+Look into existing XML parsers, would save a lot of time if I don't have to make my own from scratch in C++.
+Also look into existing general text processing/parsing repos or libraries for the SDC parsing.
 - write out a config file (essentially a save file of the paths to the loaded verilog/SDC) so the project can be opened up again quickly.